rdmarsh/elm/README.md

 ```
 ### Shell Completion

-You can enable shell completion by doing the following:
+To enable shell completion, do the following:

 ```shell
 mkdir -p ~/.elm